LCLs Beyond Bounded Degrees: Introduction

 Motivated by this observation, we introduce \emph{Locally Finite Labelings} (LFLs), which formalize the idea that \emph{every node must fall into one of finitely many local cases}.
 As in LCLs, an LFL is specified by a finite set of labeled $r$-hop configurations.
 However, unlike LCLs, the $r$-hop neighborhood of a node $v$ is no longer required to be identical (up to isomorphisms) to a configuration.
 Instead, we mark each edge as either \emph{optional} or \emph{required}.
-Requried edges must appear exactly once in $v$'s neighborhood, while optional edges may apppear arbitrarily often or not at all.
+Required edges must appear exactly once in $v$'s neighborhood, while optional edges may appear arbitrarily often or not at all.

 As a first example we give the problem of finding a Maximal Independent Set, in the LFL formalism.
 We require nodes that are in the MIS to output 1 and nodes not in the MIS to output 0.
-There are now only 2 configurations\footnote{Defining an LCL techincally requires writing up all possible neighborhoods, a very tedious task already for the simple problem of MIS.
-In contrast the description as an LFL essentially captures exactly the constraints of the problem in just two simple configurations.} required to define this problem as an LFL as can be seen in in \Cref{fig:MISIntroduction}.
+There are now only 2 configurations\footnote{Defining an LCL technically requires writing up all possible neighborhoods, a very tedious task already for the simple problem of MIS.
+In contrast the description as an LFL captures exactly the idea behind MIS in just two simple configurations.} required to define this problem as an LFL as can be seen in \Cref{fig:MISIntroduction}.

-LFLs generalize LCLs to unbounded-degree graphs while preserving a finiteness condition that rules out the constructions from \Cref{thm:polyProblems}.
-Up to some reasonable extent, LFLs are as general as possible, while staying within the limits imposed by \Cref{thm:polyProblems}.
-Excitingly, we are able to show that LFLs adhere to the same polynomial gap results as LCLs in the unbounded degree setting.
+LFLs generalize LCLs to unbounded degree graphs while preserving a finiteness condition that rules out the constructions from \Cref{thm:polyProblems}.
+Perhaps surprisingly, this finiteness restriction already suffices to show that LFLs adhere to the same polynomial gap results as LCLs in the unbounded-degree setting.

-\begin{restatable}{theorem}{GapResults} Let $\Pi$ be an LFL on trees, then one of the following two statements is true: \begin{itemize} \item There exists a positive integer $k$, such that $\Pi$ has complexity $\Theta(n^{1/k})$ in the deterministic LOCAL model. \item $\Pi$ can be solved in $O(\log n)$ rounds in the deterministic LOCAL model. \end{itemize} Furthermore, which case applies can be computed solely based on the description of $\Pi$. \end{restatable}
+\begin{restatable}{theorem}{GapResults} Let $\Pi$ be an LFL on trees.
+Then one of the following two statements is true: \begin{itemize} \item There exists a positive integer $k$, such that $\Pi$ has complexity $\Theta(n^{1/k})$ in the deterministic LOCAL model. \item $\Pi$ can be solved in $O(\log n)$ rounds in the deterministic LOCAL model. \end{itemize} Furthermore, which case applies can be computed solely based on the description of $\Pi$. \end{restatable}